(c) Felix Shardlow v.1.02 26th June 2018

 Also available in French / en Français (v0.97)

-Flexagon Defence is not a zone, nor is it strictly person-to-person defence.
+Flexagon Defence is not a zone, nor is it strictly 1-to-1 defence.
 Flex employs local positioning guidelines to reduce offensive advantage wherever possible.
-Where zonal marking utilises role-based teamwork and dynamic positioning; person-to-person defence employs simple positioning rules and focuses on athleticism; Flex utilises a set of principles which encourage defenders to work as a team, dynamically recognising any offensive mistakes or inefficiencies and attempting to punish them to gain advantage.
+Where zonal marking utilises role-based teamwork and dynamic positioning; 1-to-1 defence employs simple positioning rules and focuses on athleticism; Flex utilises a set of principles which encourage defenders to work as a team, dynamically recognising any offensive mistakes or inefficiencies and attempting to punish them to gain advantage.

 In Ultimate, offence by default has a huge advantage, and if they play very well then it’s very difficult for any defence to stop them from scoring.
 Actively gaining advantage on defence requires the ability to recognise offensive mistakes, and then utilise a combination of teamwork, positioning, and athleticism to capitalise.